steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 two methods: `did:web`, which is based on domain names.
 Because this method is tied to the domain name, if you use it, you don't get the benefit I was talking about above, transitioning between different names while keeping the same DID: when your domain changes, so does the DID associated with it.
+You *can* apparently point at a new DID, so this isn't true in all cases, but if you have lost control of that domain for whatever reason, it still is, and so this is a concern to think about.

 So because of that weakness, BlueSky has implemented their own DID method, called `dld:plc`.
 The `plc` stands for "placeholder," because even though